Originally published in 2013 while I was TTC.

 Sometimes what you really need is to accept that you feel angry, upset, jealous!
 I spent so long trying to fight how I felt, trying to talk myself out of it.
 Accept that you feel how you feel right now and you may find that the feeling eases.

-The 3 Minute Time Out exercise is perfect for this as is EFT, journalling or screaming!
+My 3 minute Reset MP3 which is part of your starter pack is perfect for this as is EFT, journalling or screaming!

 Preparing an action plan of how to best take care of myself was part of my mindfulness course.
 You create a list of activities/mindful practices that will help you to keep happy but also to deal with negative situations/thoughts.
 My list includes activities such as writing, ringing my friends and having my own theme tune on standby!
 In films any change of mood is enhanced by a change in soundtrack.
 It is impossible for me not to feel at least slightly better after listening to “Rain on my Parade” really loudly!
 Listen/watch now for an instant pick me up!
 (If you have not seen the film our leading lady has just decided to join her lover who is taking a cruiser to Europe – hence the tugboat!
 This girl will not give up and neither will I.)The trick is to not attempt to jump straight from anxiety to happiness, but to aim to shift your mood to a lighter one than your current standpoint.
 I’ve come to realise that when I have been unable to lift my mood I was just trying to make too big a leap!
 When you are feeling particularly angry trying to jump to happiness is like trying to go from 5th to 1st gear, you stall and it does not feel comfortable.
 Just do anything you can to ease how you feel.
 Ask the question “What can I do to feel less sh*t right now?”